UBC-CIC/knowledge-bridge/Docs/USER_GUIDE.md

 | Max characters per AI message | Character limit on AI responses |
 | Temperature | Controls response creativity (0.0–1.0).
 Lower = more consistent |

-The panel shows the timestamp and email of the last admin who saved settings.
+The panel shows the timestamp and email of the last admin who saved system settings.

 #### System Messages — Affects Text Generation

 These messages are injected into the AI prompt and directly shape how the assistant responds.
+This impacts how the assistant retrieves, delivers, and formats responses.
 Each message type has full version history — admins can save new versions, activate a previous version, or delete inactive versions.
+The panel also shoes the timestamp and eamil of the last admin who updated the system prompt.

 ![image](./media/admin-system-instructions.png)
 ![image](./media/admin-output-format.png)